vmware/dscr-for-vmware/VMware.PSDesiredStateConfiguration.md

     Get-Module -Name 'VMware.PSDesiredStateConfiguration'
    ```

-## Use Overview
+## Overview
 VMware.PSDesiredStateConfiguration works with ps1 configuration files and the general flow is as follow:
-- Compile ps1 DSC configuration and transforms given configuration to a configuration object.
-The object contains the name of the configuration and an array of sorted DSC Resource by dependencies.
-Each Resource contains **InstanceName** for name of the resource given in the configuration, **ResourceType** which display the type of resource,  **ModuleName** which displays the module of the resource, **Property** which is a hashtable of properties which are unique to the given resource.
+- Compiles a DSC Configuration defined in a PowerShell script file (ps1) and transforms the given DSC Configuration to a configuration object.
+The object contains the name of the configuration and an array of DSC Resources.
+Each DSC Resource object contains an **InstanceName** for name of the DSC Resource given in the configuration, a **ResourceType** which display the type of the DSC Resource, a  **ModuleName** which displays the module of the DSC Resource and a **Property** which is a hashtable of properties which are unique for a given DSC Resource.
 Example Configuration object from a given configuration:
     ```
     Configuration Test
     {